Luke Browning: 2023

-He remained with Hitech for the post-season testing sessions, setting the fastest lap on the first day in Barcelona.
+Browning remained with Hitech for the post-season testing sessions, setting the fastest lap on the first day in Barcelona.
 He then took part in the Macau Grand Prix with Hitech.
 He took pole for the qualification race, despite having no prior experience to the circuit.
 He then proceeded to win the qualification race, fending off teammate Minì.
 From there in the main race, despite a challenge from Dennis Hauger, he persevered to take the Macau Grand Prix victory despite multiple restarts.
 Following the race, he revealed he watched "every start of Macau" in order to defend his lead.